walze/waffles/docs/DEVELOPMENT.md

 ### Stories

 To test stories use `yarn test:stories` command.
-Cypress test runner should open shortly, where, if you wish, you can inspect each story one by one.
+Cypress test runner should open shortly, and each story could be inspected one by one.

 Stories are Waffle's _integration_ and _visual regression_ tests.
 Similar to unit tests, they are placed with each component in a `__tests__` sub-directory.
 Each **story** lives in a separate `.story.tsx` file and should be added to the component's e2e test suite in the appropriate `.e2e.ts` file.
 We are using [Cypress](https://docs.cypress.io/) to run these tests.
 For example, to load the story placed in `basic-button.story.tsx` file just run `cy.loadStory('basic-button')`.